Do Chinese models speak Chinese languages?: Experiments

 \subsection{Data and Experiments}

-Datasets that allow comparable evaluations across a range of high- and low-resource languages are scarce, but we identify three datasets that allow us to quantify model performance on multilingual data through three experiments.
-These experiments include both task-agnostic and task-dependent evaluations.
+We selected our benchmark datasets based on several conditional requirements.
+First, the texts should be created or translated by native speakers to ensure linguistic quality.
+Second, it must have parallel translations, meaning that the same information is translated into several languages to ensure the same information content in each language.
+Third, the language coverage should be broad enough to include the languages in our study.
+To the best of our knowledge, only two datasets satisfy these criteria: FLORES+ multilingual machine translation dataset \cite{nllb-24} and the Belebele Parallel Reading Comprehension Dataset \cite{bandarkar-etal-2024-belebele}.

+We add a third dataset specifically developed by Chinese researchers on four Chinese minority languages.
+The Multilingual Corpus of Minority Languages in China (MC$^2$) \cite{zhang-etal-2024-mc2} is especially valuable for reflecting how Tibetan, Uyghur, Kazakh, and Mongolian as minority languages are used within China specifically.
+While not a parallel translation dataset, MC$^2$ gives valuable insights and expands coverage of languages underrepresented in the first two datasets.

-\paragraph{Experiment 1: Information Parity} We conduct a task-agnostic evaluation utilizing the FLORES+ benchmark for multilingual machine translation~\citep{goyal-etal-2022-flores, nllb-24}.
+We design an experiment using each of the three datasets.
+Together, the three experiments cover both task-agnostic and task-dependent metrics, allowing us to evaluate the LLMs' multilingual performance through a breadth of tasks rather than relying on a single performance metric.
+We describe the setup for each experiment below. \paragraph{Experiment 1: Information Parity} We conduct a task-agnostic evaluation utilizing the FLORES+ benchmark for multilingual machine translation~\citep{goyal-etal-2022-flores, nllb-24}.
 The benchmark has 997 English samples sentences from Wiki sources.\footnote{We use the \texttt{dev} split of FLORES+.} These sentences are translated into target languages by native speakers and professional translators.
 This high quality dataset includes parallel translations across around 200 language variants, including many low-resource languages.
-Example English sentences are in appendix \ref{apd:flores-sample}.
+Example English sentences are in Appendix \ref{apd:flores-sample}.

 To measure multilingual capabilities, we calculate Information Parity (IP), an index proposed by \citet{tsvetkov-kipnis-2024-information}.
 IP aims to measure the comparative efficiency of representing the same information in a reference language $R$ to a target language $L$.
 Suppose a text input in the reference language $text_R$ is translated to a target language $text_L$, and NLL(text) is the sum of negative log-likelihood of a text input (refer to Appendix \ref{eq:nll} for formal definition), IP is defined by: